Date:2026-06-02 Click:35

 The best layout depends on the role of each axis.
 A base transfer axis may carry several upper axes and the full moving assembly.
 A side axis may carry a vertical unit and an offset tool.
 Consequently, the load path changes with every added module, so the full moving mass must be reviewed before model selection.

 However, long travel alone does not define the correct model.
 Stroke, speed, acceleration, payload, moment load, mounting direction, duty cycle, and service space all affect the final selection.
-A long axis should be selected from the full application profile.
+A long axis should be selected from the full application profile, not only from the travel length.

 Speed should be reviewed with stroke length.
 A short move may never reach maximum speed because acceleration and deceleration take most of the motion time.
 A real cycle calculation should include travel distance, acceleration, deceleration, dwell time, and settling time.